About the ASHG 2014 Meeting

 Registration is required for admittance to all invited scientific sessions, platform sessions, exhibits, posters, award presentations and other meeting events, unless otherwise indicated, in the program schedule.
 The official language of the Annual Meeting is English.

 The Annual Meeting begins on Saturday, October 18 at 5:00 pm with the presidential address by Cynthia Casson Morton, Brigham & Women's Hospital/Harvard Medical School.
 The address will be followed immediately by the plenary abstracts session, which comprises four of the highest-scoring submitted abstracts.
 The scientific program over the next four days will include 16 invited scientific sessions, and 40 platform sessions (representing more than 400 oral presentations drawn from submitted abstracts).
 Thousands of posters will also be on display from submitted abstracts.
-In addition, the schedule will include a Distinguished Speaker Symposium, a joint ASHG/ESHG plenary session on the uncertainty in genomic sequencing, award presentations, workshops and many exhibitor and affiliate events including university reunions and receptions.
+In addition, the schedule will include a Distinguished Speakers Symposium, a joint ASHG/ESHG plenary session on the uncertainty in genomic sequencing, award presentations, workshops and many exhibitor and affiliate events including university reunions and receptions.